 Langley Learning Blog

 Throughout the Langley School District, many of our teachers are working on implementing new and improved ways of assessing students that are more in line with the Ministry of Education’s redesigned curriculum.
 This includes replacing traditional marks and letter grades given for individual assignments to using a more “standards-based” approach to assessment that involves assessing student growth around the curricular competencies using proficiency-based language and assessment.
-If you would like to learn more about standards-based assessment, check out some of the excellent articles below:
+If you would like to learn more about standards-based assessment, or assessment practices in general, check out some of the excellent articles below:

 Grades vs. Comments: Research on Student Feedback – “Are comments on student work superior to grades?
 It depends.”
 Read more to find out why!

 Transferable Skills Scales – Check out the link for a set of transferable skill scales that can be used in almost any discipline.
 Benchmark sheets are linked to the level 4s, explaining what the skill looks like and giving examples at all levels.

 Homework in a Standards-Based Classroom – A great piece that discusses the role of homework in a Standards-Based Classroom, and frankly, in any classroom!